niallthomson/terraform-provider-tmc-example/README.md

 # Tanzu Mission Control Terraform Provider Example

+Note: the implementation of the `tmc` Terraform provider used in this sample is currently not released, pending understanding licensing etc.

 This repository contains example Terraform configuration leveraging the VMware Tanzu Mission Control Terraform Provider.

 Currently behavior is: